joshwilsonvu/babel-plugin-hoist-constant-jsx-attributes/README.md

 `boolean`, defaults to `false`

 By default, this plugin only hoists attribute values if the JSX element is contained in a function or method.
-This is not recommended, since otherwise the problems this plugin solves don't occur.
+Using this option is not recommended, since otherwise the problems this plugin solves don't occur.
 Setting this option to `true` will hoist even if the JSX element is at the top level.

 ### `freezeObjects`